anhint-1822/spring-kotlin-oauth2/README.md

 First, run docker compose use: `docker-compose up`

+Show all docker running : docker ps

+I. Config master slave mysql

+When docker-compose up complete, you can type docker ps show all docker running.
+1. Login mysql master in docker : `docker exec -it "id container master" mysql -u root -p` Input password : 123456

+Type step by step command :
+`CREATE USER 'trung'@'%' IDENTIFIED BY '123456';` `GRANT REPLICATION SLAVE ON *.* TO 'trungtb'@'%';`

+Type : `show master` you can see all information in master;

+2. Login mysql slave in docker: `docker exec -it "id container slave" mysql -u root -p` Input password : 123456

+Type step by step command :
+`change master to master_host='your ip',master_port=3308,master_user='trungtb',master_password='123456',master_log_file='information you can see in master container when type command show masters; Example : my.000003', master_log_pos=information you can see in master container when type command show masters; Example:194";
+`

+Then type command : `start slave;`

+Show status slave type command : `show slave status \G`

+If mysql show command : `Waiting for master to send event` you has connect success connect to master.
+Now you can use master slave project.
+Try create database in master, Mysql auto sync to slave.

-In project, Postgres running port: 5434 and redis running port:  6379 .
+In project, Mysql master running port: 3308 and mysql slave running port: 3309 and redis running port:  6379 .
 If you change port , please specific it
 in docker-compose.yml

 Use redis cli please use command : docker exec -it IdContainerRedis redis-cli